 - Refrain from nuclear threats and provocative military actions

 To truly work toward denuclearization on the Korean peninsula, what is needed is even-handed leadership and diplomacy from all parties involved, not belligerent rhetoric.
 Any denuclearization talks in 2019 should continue the recent trend of moving away from nuclear posturing and military provocation between the United States and North Korea.
-Moving away from militaristic threats also means altering the U.S. military posture in Northeast Asia, namely continuing to suspend U.S.-South Korea joint military exercises and assuming a more de-escalatory pose.
+Moving away from militaristic threats also means altering the U.S. military posture in Northeast Asia, including suspending flights by U.S. strategic bombers in return for proportional restraints by North Korea and assuming a more de-escalatory pose.

 - Work toward the establishment of nuclear no-first-use statements.

 The United States and allies working together with North Korea and South Korea to establish no-first-use statements would show the world that all parties involved are truly dedicated to denuclearization, as no first use would reduce the risk of the use of nuclear weapons whether by accident, miscalculation or intent.
 Specifically regarding the Korean peninsula, there is a strong incentive for all parties to establish no-first-use statements.
 A nuclear attack on North Korea would cause a major environmental and humanitarian catastrophe, with winds on the Korean peninsula blowing deadly radioactive fallout onto Japanese territory.